-Zimbabwe presidential election too close to call: poll
+Zimbabwe presidential election too close to call - poll

 The poll of 2,400 voting-age adults conducted between June 25 and July 6 found 20 percent of people would not disclose their choice.
 If no candidate receives more than 50 percent of the vote there will be a runoff on Sept.
 8.

+Chamisa, who took the helm at the MDC after Tsvangirai died in February, has threatened to dispute the result of the election due to alleged bias shown by the electoral commission and state media.

+Western diplomats say the preparations for the election, including a biometric registration process, have been much cleaner and more thorough than for previous elections.

-Reporting by Joe Brock; Editing by Ed Cropley
+Reporting by Joe Brock; Editing by Ed Cropley and Robin Pomeroy